tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/最佳实践/视频处理/如何对视频进行转码_intl_en.md

 ## Automatic Transcoding After Video Upload (Through Event Notification)

 After video upload or a transcoding task is completed, the VOD backend will initiate an [event notification](https://intl.cloud.tencent.com/document/product/266/33948) request.
-You can use the event notification mechanism to initiate transcoding for the newly uploaded video and automatically get the transcoding result through an event notification (the method of manually viewing the transcoding result in the console is as described above).For more information, please see [How to Receive Event Notification](https://intl.cloud.tencent.com/document/product/266/37542) under Best Practices.
+You can use the event notification mechanism to initiate transcoding for the newly uploaded video and automatically get the transcoding result through an event notification (the method of manually viewing the transcoding result in the console is as described above).
+For more information, please see [How to Receive Event Notification](https://intl.cloud.tencent.com/document/product/266/37542) under Best Practices.